This blog post was updated on 11 February 2025.

 Conclusion

-To sum it all up, storytelling and manufacturing are not as foreign to each other as it may seem at first sight.
+To sum it all up, storytelling and manufacturing are not as foreign to each other as it may seem at first glance.
 The first thing you need to do is allow yourself to think outside the box.
 The next step is to come up with a plan.
 Once you have your plan, create an editorial calendar and then go from there.

-If you’re planning to do this at a global scale, you need to bear in mind that not all your content will be relevant to all the markets you are active in, even if your product is present everywhere.
+If you are planning to do this at a global scale, you need to bear in mind that not all your content will be relevant to all the markets you are active in, even if your product is present everywhere.
 Conduct market research and social media listening to check whether you should rewrite your content to fit each market or simply localise it.